VedVid/VedVid.github.io/content/testing.md

 Currently learning:
 - testing automation with Playwright

+Thanks to the previous experience in sales and technical support,
+the communication with both: clients and developer teams is one of my strengths.

 In my spare time, I develop small [games](/games), and sometimes I create a test suite for them as well.
 Please see [Fantasy Game Creation Kit](/games#fantasy-game-creation-kit) for example.